clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/reporting/jobmanager/jobmanager.md

 ### Set job processing options

-You can check the checkbox to delete the job after processing, which is useful to schedule and run jobs only once. <!-- more functionality in on-premise -->
+You can check the **Delete job after processing** checkbox to delete the job after processing, which is useful to schedule and run jobs only once. <!-- more functionality in on-premise -->